Low-noise Balanced Homodyne Detection with Superconducting Nanowire Single-Photon Detectors: Homodyne Detector Characterization

 To analyze the performance of our homodyne detector further, we investigate the shot-noise clearance from the data shown in Fig.~\ref{fig:3}.
 The shot-noise clearance is given by

-where $V_\mathrm{DC}$ is the variance measured for zero local oscillator power (i.e. the variance of the dark counts) and $V_\mathrm{lin,max}$ is the variance measured for the maximum local oscillator power, where the detectors are still considered linear.
-To define the upper limit of our detector we considered a maximum deviation of $0.1$ from the shot-noise limit.
-Thereby, we consider the homodyne detector as linear up to a local oscillator power of $7.3\cdot10^5~\mathrm{photons/s}$.
-With the dark count noise $V_\mathrm{DC}=(18\pm2)~\mathrm{photons/s}$ we calculate a shot-noise clearance of $(46.0\pm1.1)~\mathrm{dB}$, which is to the best of our knowledge, the highest reported clearance for an optical homodyne detector~\cite{Jin2015, Bruynsteen2021}.
+where $V_\mathrm{dark~counts}$ is the variance in the measured difference count rates for zero local oscillator power (i.e. the variance of the dark counts) and $V_\mathrm{lin,max}$ is the variance in the measured difference count rates for the maximum local oscillator photon flux, where the detectors are still considered linear.
+To define the upper limit of our detector, we considered a maximum deviation of $0.1$ of the calculated variance from the shot-noise limit.
+Thereby, we consider the homodyne detector count rate as linear up to a local oscillator photon flux of $7.3\cdot10^5~\mathrm{photons/s}$.
+For this photon flux the probability of having more than one photon per detector dead time is $0.25\%$.
+For the lower limit, we take the variance of the dark count noise.
+With the dark count noise $V_\mathrm{dark~counts}=(18\pm2)~\left[\mathrm{counts/s}\right]^2$, we calculate a shot-noise clearance of $(46.0\pm1.1)~\mathrm{dB}$~\cite{Jin2015, Bruynsteen2021}.

-While we have previously treated the experimental setup and the data analysis in a balanced homodyne scenario, the experimental setup is identical to a Hanbury-Brown Twiss measurement of the local oscillator.
-This enables us to investigate, from the same data, discrete photon counting statistics in order to calculate the second order autocorrelation function $g^{(2)}(\tau)$.
-To do so, we bin the raw time tags of the two detection channels into $500~\mathrm{ns}$ bins, which corresponds to the detector bandwidth used for the balanced homodyne analysis.
-Multiple detector clicks within this $500~\mathrm{ns}$ window are treated as a single event (which is equivalent to setting an artificial dead time of $500~\mathrm{ns}$).
-We calculate the

-value at a specific time shift $\tau$ between the detection channels, where $c$, $s_1$ and $s_2$ are the number of coincidences and singles of detector one and detector two summed over $n_{\mathrm{bins}}$ time bins.
-For the analysis we use $10^7$ time bins for each detection channel, corresponding to a total time of $5~\mathrm{s}$.
-The inset in Fig.~\ref{fig:g2} shows the $g^{(2)}(\tau)$ function for a LO photon flux of $2.9\cdot10^6~\mathrm{photons/s}$.
-This analysis is repeated for all LO photon fluxes and we show the $g^{(2)}(\tau=0)$ value as a function of LO photon flux in Fig.~\ref{fig:g2}.
-The error bars are given by propagating the Poisson error arising from the counting statistics.

-For high photon flux, $g^{(2)}(\tau=0)=1.0$ with a low uncertainty, which is expected from a coherent laser.
-For smaller photon fluxes the $g^{(2)}$ value deviates with increasing uncertainty, due to too little detection events in the investigated time window of $5~\mathrm{s}$.
-We limit the x-axis in Fig.~\ref{fig:g2} due to the limited statistics, where the $g^{(2)}$ values become zero.
+In addition to the shot-noise clearance, we calculated the common-mode rejection ratio (CMRR) from the calculated count rates of the SNSPDs at an LO photon flux of $\approx 560~\mathrm{kphotons/s}$.
+The CMRR characterizes the detector's capability to subtract efficiently amplitude fluctuations of the two beams incident on the two detectors after the beam splitter within the BHD.
+We calculate the CMRR as follows: